arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP REMOVE NAME` command <!-- REF _command_.VP_REMOVE_NAME.Summary -->removes the named range or named formula passed in the name parameter in the defined scope<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.